codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 ![Bill pay demo app UI](/img/use-cases/bill-pay/bill-pay_demo-bill-interface.png "The Bill pay demo app UI.")

-For each unpaid bill, you can view the issue date, the supplier of the goods or services received, the reference number, and the amount due.
+For each unpaid bill, you can view the issue date, the supplier of the goods or services received, the account name (in the **Reference** column), and the amount due.

 1. If you can only see paid bills, use the **View unpaid bills only** toggle to filter the list.
 2. Click **View** next to an unpaid bill to open the **Bill** dialog.